Active Travel - walking and cycling

 The funding is available in 2 tranches:

-Tranche 1 (Summer 2020) supported the installation of temporary projects for the COVID-19 pandemic;
+Tranche 1 (Summer 2020) supported the installation of temporary projects as part of the response to the COVID-19 pandemic.

 Tranche 2 Consultation

 Cheshire East Council secured £588,000 of DfT funding in the second Tranche of the Active Travel Fund.
 The grant will be used in conjunction with additional funding currently being sought to implement permanent walking and cycling infrastructure schemes.
 The proposed schemes were assessed against the council’s key objectives:

 - the quality of walking and cycling infrastructure that would be provided

 - benefits and the impact on levels of people walking and cycling